junior-devleague/JDLA-Web-Development/src/morea/3_Basic_HTML/experience-debug-html.md

 published: true
 morea_id: experience-debug-html
 morea_type: experience
-morea_summary: "In this exercise, you will fix HTMl code that is full of errors."
+morea_summary: "In this exercise, you will fix HTML code that is full of errors."
 morea_sort_order: 6
 morea_labels:
  - HTML